sandboxd-o

 The filesystem surface can leverage overlayfs to provide a sandbox filesystem isolated from the host filesystem.

 This project follows the principle that once a sandbox is created, it must be treated as disposable and single-use.
-As a result, sharing or persisting filesystems (volumes) is not supported.
+As a result, filesystems are never shared across sandboxes or persisted beyond sandbox lifetime.

 Networking Model